 Look at where the school's Year 8 leavers go.
 Not the headline number — the full list.
 If 70% of leavers go to one school, this prep is effectively a feeder.
 That may suit you — or it may mean the school is less well-suited to children aiming somewhere different.

 Ask to see the full destination list for the last two years.
 A confident school will share it willingly.
+Most open day visits are the right moment to ask for this directly.

 2. How the school handles children who aren't straightforward